CZ-NIC/fred-docs/AdminManual/AdministrativeTasks/Objects.rst

 Resolve a public request
 ^^^^^^^^^^^^^^^^^^^^^^^^
-The public has the option to request a transfer password, personal data, or turn on/off enhanced security of their objects in the Registry database.
+The public has the option to request a transfer password, personal information, or turn on/off enhanced security of their objects in the Registry database.

 The form for request input and more details about the public requests can be